Lightstreamer/Lightstreamer-example-HelloWorld-adapter-java/README.md

 Lightstreamer is made up of a Server and a set of Client libraries.
 Lightstreamer's job is to push real-time data over the Web in both directions (from the server to the clients and from the clients to the server).
 To do that, it uses a set of techniques refined and tuned over the last 13 years, including HTTP Streaming, Comet, and WebSockets.<br>
 <!-- END DESCRIPTION lightstreamer-example-helloworld-adapter-java -->

-The "Hello World" demo is based on two components: the HTML front-end (on the client side) of which fully details you can find at [Lightstreamer - "Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript), and the Data Adapter (on the server side) detailed in this project.
+Let's keep the "Hello World" demo very basic: we want to push the alternated strings "Hello" and "World", followed by the current timestamp, from the server to the browser.
-Let's keep the application very basic: we want to push the alternated strings "Hello" and "World", followed by the current timestamp, from the server to the browser.
-Yes, a very exciting application :-)
+The demo is based on two components: the HTML front-end (on the client side) of which fully details you can find at [Lightstreamer - "Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript), and the Data Adapter (on the server side) detailed in this project.

 ### Data Model